apache/spark/docs/programming-guide.md

   for simple functions that can be written as an anonymous function.
 * Top-level functions in a module.

-For example, to pass a longer function than can be supported using a `lambda`, consider the code below:
+For example, to pass a longer function, consider the code below:

 {% highlight r %}
 """MyScript.py"""
-myFunc <- funciton(s) {
+myFunc <- function(s) {
     words = strsplit(s, " ")[[1]]
     length(words)
 }